sfelinto/stone_challenge/README.md

-# stone_challenge
+# Stone DevOps - Sergio's Challenge

+## Presentation
-Repository designed to participate the challenge of Stone's company for the position of DevOps
+This Git Repository is designed to participate the challenge of Stone's company for DevOps position

+### Tools used

+Jenkins
+AWS Cloudformation
+AWS ECS - Elastic Container Service
+Docker